rototor/pdfbox-graphics2d/README.md

 ## Changes

-Version 0.42 (not yet released):
+Version 0.42:

 - Upgraded PDFBox to 2.0.27
 - [#46](https://github.com/rototor/pdfbox-graphics2d/issues/46): Also override drawRect() and use a Rectangle with drawShape().
 Thanks @fransbouwmans for the report.
 - [#40](https://github.com/rototor/pdfbox-graphics2d/issues/40): Correctly implement image
   interpolation and respect the chosen interpolation when caching an image.
 NOTE: This is a API breaking change on the IPdfBoxGraphics2DImageEncoder.
-So if you have implemeted this interface you need to adapt to the new signature (env parameter).
+So if you have implemented this interface you need to adapt to the new signature (env parameter).

 Version 0.41: